How to Create Effective Food Standard Operating Procedures

 Types of SOPs in the Food Business

-Different food businesses follow varying written procedures.
+Different food businesses follow varying written procedures for various aspects of operations.
 For example, SOPs and quality control in restaurants differ from those in the food manufacturing industry.

 Here are the most common types of food standard operating procedures: